- Home

 Today, I carry three legacies: My incredibly strong and resilient children, who are now young adults, along with my husband, who helped raise them as his own.
 Breast cancer awareness — especially for rare forms like Paget’s.
 An unwavering commitment to embracing life — not just surviving it, but fighting forward and lifting others, one precious day at a time.
 My hope is that my story emboldens you to hear your own voice — and fight for it.”

-Kimberly Burckhalter - LAX AFA C12 President
+Kimberly Burckhalter - LAX/SAN AFA C12 President

 Stage 1 Breast Cancer Survivor